-In the quotation above, Sir Gerard Brennan referred to (former Senator) Fred Chaney's comments about the compromises needed in government and the many claims on the loyalty of practicing politicians.
-This was a matter that also concerned Professor Finn.

-In 1992 he wrote about the 'modern nature of a parliamentarian's trusteeship'.
-He said15:
+The compromises needed in government and the many claims on the loyalty of practising politicians that Sir Gerard Brennan and Fred Chaney addressed were matters that also concerned Professor Paul Finn.
+In 1992, he wrote about the 'modern nature of a parliamentarian's trusteeship'.
+He said: